betterzhou/Dual-Inf/README.md

 <img src="Figure_OpenXDDx_dataset.jpg" alt="Figure: Overview of the investigated scope" width="700px" />

 *An example of the annotated data.
-It contains a set of possible diagnoses and the corresponding evidence that supports the diagnosis.*
+It contains a set of differential diagnoses (i.e., possible diseases) and the corresponding evidence that supports the diagnosis.*

 ---